WebisD/Advance-network-topics/Semana 3 - Cache and Cookies/README.md

 1. GET Messages

-        The browser sent 2 GET messages (Number 751 and 772)
+        The browser sent 1 GET message (Line 1398)

 2. Answer to the GETs

-        The answer is in line 783
+        The answer is in line 1446

 3. Code returned in anser